anywhichway/blockstore/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/5b086f3a8c4a4bc2b419dd61578dc810)](https://www.codacy.com/app/syblackwell/blockstore?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=anywhichway/blockstore&amp;utm_campaign=Badge_Grade)

 `blockstore` provides block allocated, single file, key value storage for JavaScript and is written in JavaScript.
-It can be used as a server side API compatible replacement for `localStorage`.

 Its API is multi-named so that it is also similar to `memcached` and `Redis`, i.e. `set` is the same as `setItem`.

+It can be used as a server side API compatible replacement for `localStorage` or `LevelUP`.

-Less than 350 lines of code with zero dependencies, 12K uncompressed, 7K compressed, and 2K gzipped.
+Less than 275 lines of code with zero dependencies, 10K uncompressed, 5K compressed, and 2K gzipped.

 Reads, writes, and deletes are all asynchronous.